globalseismology/avni/docs/public_release.md

 We maintain 3 major branches for our client libraries that are relevant to public releases.
 Read/write access to these are restricted to main administrators and developers:
 * `main` — Active development occurs on this branch or in branches that spin off from this.
 * `public` — Development for bug fixes happens here.
 We also bump versions and update the changelog on this branch.
-We squash commits from the release branch into single release commits on this branch as well as tagging releases.
+* `release` — We squash commits from the public branch into single release commits on this branch as well as tagging releases.

+Separate `public` and `release` branches are needed so that all the testing, removing private files and merging from `main` can be removed within the isolated `'public` branch.
+These branches were created as `git checkout -b public 6aa31bf` based on the first SHA commit of the main branch (6aa31bf), which was found using `git log --abbrev-commit --pretty=oneline`.
+In order for merging to happen seamlessly, this procedure of accounting for commit history was needed to preserve the record.

 New branches may be created for individual projects.
 Please clone the `main` branch to build upon the latest codes `git checkout -b new_branch main`